On February 24, Russia launched a full-scale invasion of Ukraine.

 Christmas Eve

-Christmas Eve (Holy Eve) is marked by traditional family gatherings in the evening in Ukraine – the so-called Sviata Vecheria (‘Holy Dinner’).
+Christmas Eve (Holy Eve) is marked by traditional family gatherings in the evening of December 24 – the so-called Sviata Vecheria (‘Holy Dinner’).
 The festivities start with the appearance of the first star, though all preparations traditionally start from the very dawn.

 The table should be served with 12 dishes, which symbolize the twelve apostles.
 The main dish of the evening is Kutia (boiled wheat mixed with poppy seeds and honey).